n.b. please allow a few seconds for the high quality photos on this page to load before scrolling down.

 The Burnham Beeches Hotel is a popular 4 star hotel which runs many weddings itself and also is often chosen by brides as a getting ready location for other local venues such as the Tudor Barn Burnham.
 It has spacious well-kept grounds to the exterior and inside has several nice function rooms which can be adapted to your specific needs.

-Professional photography and videography during wedding ceremonies is straightforward as there are no onerous restrictions imposed by the registrars to spoil your coverage!
+Professional photography and videography during wedding ceremonies is straightforward as there are no onerous restrictions imposed by the registrars, who come from their Beaconsfield office, to spoil your coverage!

 The hotel itself is set along a long driveway and so the first view that will greet you on arrival is the imposing main gate as seen in the first photograph below: